microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_template_win.md

 However, **for demo purposes only**, the below guides will allow you to use and onboard Azure VMs to Azure Arc and by that, you will be able to simulate a server which is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)

-**[!NOTE] It is not expected for an Azure VM to be projected as an Azure Arc enabled Server.
+**Note: It is not expected for an Azure VM to be projected as an Azure Arc enabled Server.
 The below scenarios are unsupported and should be used ONLY for demo and testing purposes.**

 ## Prerequisites